how to make baby bird food at home

 Species-Specific Diet Adjustments

 Different birds eat different things.
 Seed-eating birds need different nutrients than insect-eating birds.
-Try to identify the bird type and adjust the recipe slightly based on what they naturally eat.
+Try to identify the bird species and adjust the recipe slightly based on what it naturally eats.

 Essential Nutrients for Baby Birds